fireship-io/fireship.io/hugo/content/lessons/pwa-to-play-store/index.md

 - OAuth requests not blocked (this is awesome).
 - Always up-to-date content, no need to cut a new release when content changes.
-- Share cookies, local storage, and other saved settings with the preferred browser.
+- Share cookies, local storage, saved settings and all PWA features with the preferred browser.

 But there are also some drawbacks that come to mind...